-Each year, Trout Unlimited (TU) bestows awards to publicly recognize the outstanding achievements of its members, chapters and councils that have embodied the values of TU and fulfilled its mission to conserve, protect and restore North America’s coldwater fisheries and their watersheds.
+Each year, Trout Unlimited (TU) bestows awards to publicly recognize the outstanding achievements of its members, chapters and councils that have embodied the values of TU and fulfilled its mission to bring together diverse interests to care for and recover rivers and streams so our children can experience the joy of wild and native trout and salmon.
 TU also recognizes the contributions and accomplishments of individuals and groups outside the organization that have demonstrated significant leadership and success in the world of coldwater conservation.

-Presented at the Annual Meeting, these peer-nominated awards offer a highly visible opportunity to thank and recognize a deserving volunteer, professional, chapter, council or partner organization.
-The deadline to submit a nomination is May 1, 2022.
+Presented at Cx3, these peer-nominated awards offer a highly visible opportunity to thank and recognize a deserving volunteer, professional, chapter, council or partner organization.
+The deadline to submit a nomination is March 1, 2023.

 TU is actively seeking nominations for the following awards: